ammein/custom-code-editor/README.md

 ```

 ### Title of Dropdown
-By default , the name of a dropdown will be on `name` property.
-But some of the name does not make sense !
-Can I change it ?
-Yes you can , simply add `title` property like existing mode called **bash** :
+By default, the name of a dropdown will be in the `name` property.
+But some of the names don't make sense!
+Can I change it?
+Yes you can!
+Simply add the `title` property with your prefered name For example, rename the existing `sh` mode to be called **`Bash`** :
 ```javascript
 ace : {
     modes : [